feasable/feasableDepartments-Frontend/COMPLETE-TESTING-GUIDE.md

 **Visual Check:**
 - ✅ Modal is BRIGHT WHITE (not dark gray)
 - ✅ Has clear visible borders
-- ✅ Shows "Welcome to FeasableSpaces! 🎉"
+- ✅ Shows "Welcome to lunoSpaces! 🎉"
 - ✅ Has "Get Started" button

 **Screenshot this if it looks wrong!**